-The important point is to map out a journey in a familiar building so that you have a place to store the funny images you'll use to instantly memorise and recall the hiragana until you've lodged them into long term memory.
+The important point is to map out a journey in a familiar building so that you have a place to store the funny images you'll use to instantly memorise and recall the hiragana until you've lodged each hiragana character into long-term memory.

 You'll notice that this image is more than a simple floor plan.
 It is covered with information that indicates a journey through the space.

-You'll also notice that they journey has a methodical logic to it.
-The path leads outward so that the user doesn't wind up in a dead end.
+You'll also notice that the journey has a methodical logic to it.
+The path leads outward so that the user doesn't wind up at a dead end.
 It's also basically linear, which means that the user isn't following a confusing path.

 The image should prompt you to recall both how the character looks and how it sounds.